Who is responsible for what?

 The parking of vehicles on the highways has been raised with the operator.
 The landfill facility opens at 7am.
 The operator has advised that they have contacted the companies who deliver waste and requested they do not park outside the site before the sites is open.
 If they observe vehicles parking on the roads adjacent to the site during the day they are requesting they move on.

 What controls are in place to reduce litter and waste falling from vehicles?

 Waste hauliers have a duty of care to ensure theirs loads are secure.
 If residents observe waste falling from a vehicle on the public highway please report this to the Environment Agency.

+Details of the waste company and vehicle registration number will assist in out investigations.
 The operator has advised they undertake litter collections along the roads outside of their site.